 Business leaders in the UK regard less than a quarter of their sales people as ‘star performers’ according to a survey from Artesian.

-The overwhelming majority reported that almost three quarters of their sales force did not achieve their quotas on a regular basis and classed 30% as weak or struggling.
+The overwhelming majority reported that almost three quarters of their sales force did not achieve and regularly miss targets and classed 30% as weak or struggling.

 The results of the survey, which was carried out during October by 115 senior decision makers at manager level or above, highlight the frustrations that have existed for decades, reinforcing the ‘Pareto Principle’ that 80% of sales are delivered by 20% of the salesforce.
-This was further compounded by the finding that 90% of respondents felt that if they fired their weaker performers it would not greatly impact revenue.
+This was further compounded by the finding that 90% of respondents felt that if they fired their weaker performers it would not greatly impact revenue as they miss targets.

 “Sales organisations have not progressed in decades,” commented Andrew Yates, CEO at Artesian.
 “Especially when we consider the advances in technology and access to information now available – if the majority of the sales team is not performing to a high level we have to urgently ask ourselves why.
 Why are we not focused on building vital traditional sales skills and developing behaviours that we know result in sales success?”

 The survey shed an interesting light on attitudes to technology and in particular social media.
 It revealed that whilst 97% of leaders thought technology made it easier to identify, connect with or get noticed by customers, paradoxically 80% also thought that the flood of communications that a customer receives makes it harder for sales people to be noticed and easier for them to be ignored.
 This confusion was also reflected in attitudes to the availability of information delivered by sources such as Google, customer websites and social media, with 42% saying that it had made selling easier, but 40% saying it had become harder because there was a ‘deluge’ of information.
 Almost half, said that they believed social media should be something that could help salespeople, but whilst a further third agreed, they were not sure how.